 Hospitals and healthcare facilities are responsible for the health and safety of patients for the duration of their stay.
 Patients rely on doctors and nursing staff for quality care, while hospital staff rely on systems, equipment, and communication protocols to deliver a positive patient experience.
 In today’s world of advancing technologies, state-of-the-art medical equipment, and ventilation and filtration systems are designed to prevent infection and airborne viral spread.
-Everything relies on quality power and resilient electricity to operate efficiently, including critical procedural room equipment down to the elevators and doors.
+Everything relies on quality power and resilient electricity to operate efficiently, including critical procedural room equipment, automated dispensing cabinets, and nurse call systems.

 Because of this, reliable backup and emergency power systems are essential for avoiding power disruptions.
 Especially in the healthcare industry where every millisecond matters.